Hopf algebras and Tutte polynomials: Examples in detail

 \subsection{The three-variable Bollob\'as-Riordan polynomial}

-We have just seen that the 2-variable Bollob\'as-Riordan polynomial, $\tilde{R}_G(x,y)$, is the Tutte polynomial associated with ribbon graphs and ribbon graph minors.
-Here we determine the minors system that gives rise to the 3-variable Bollob\'as-Riordan polynomial, $R_G(x,y,z)= \sum_{A \subseteq E} (x-1)^{r( G ) - r( A )} y^{|A|-r(A)} z^{\gamma(A)}$.
+Here we determine the minor system that gives rise to the (3-variable) Bollob\'as-Riordan polynomial, \eqref{dhdf}.
 We will see that $R_G(x,y,z)$ is not associated with ribbon graphs, but rather ribbon graphs whose vertex set has been partitioned.